MapsPeople/docs/src/content/cms/media-library.md

 To select a piece of media, click on it to select it.
 To deselect it, click it again, or select another file in the Media Library.
 Your selection is indicated by a highlight.
 Confirm the selection of the media by clicking the "Select" button.

+#### Icons

+When accessing the Media Library through the `Icon` menu point, you will be presented with a slightly different functionality than elsewhere.
+If you select a piece of content larger than 128x64 pixels in size, or larger than 150 kb in file size, you will be presented with a warning, in which you will have to confirm your choice before allowing you to proceed.
+This is to prevent unintentional performance impacts by uploading too large icons.

 ### Uploading Files

 **INSERT SCREENSHOT**